djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-setup-your-device.md

 ![IoT Dashboard Setup Page](media/IoTDashboard/IoTDashboard_SetupPage.png)

 You set up the SD card for installation by selecting items from the first three dropdown menus and entering the other required information.
-If you wish to use a downloaded image, select **Other** from the **Device Type**.
+If you wish to use a downloaded image, select **Custom** from the **Device Type**.
 You will be directed to browse to the .ffu file location, typically in **C:\Program Files (x86)\Microsoft IoT\FFU**

 #### SD card